gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 wonder if he knows about Fraederiq?* Erileine thought, suddenly guilty that she hadn't thought of him since they arrived.

 The market itself was as busy as a goat pen at shearing time.
+Stalls of all shapes and sizes stood amongst chicken coops and goat pens that smelled like damp feathers, nervous animals, and droppings that were carefully scraped up, bagged, and sold to fertilize gardens.
 People from Portside and Aft Landing jostled against second cousins from Forecastle and Starboard Landing, all of them filling their bags with anything that wouldn't spoil.
 "Five sequins for a jar of plums!"